 Your debt may be charged off

 After 180 days without payment, the credit card issuer will typically charge off the debt.
 Being charged off doesn’t make the debt go away.
 It’s basically an accounting procedure, and you still owe the debt according to the terms of your account.
-It is generally sent to an outside or in-house collections agency, where it continues to grow.
+At this point, the issuer will generally send the debt to an outside or in-house collections agency, where it continues to grow.

 Collection attempts continue